 Post on Job Listing Sites

-There are sites you can use to recruit employees.
+There are sites you can use to recruit a new team member.
 Indeed, Glassdoor, LinkedIn, Monster and Workopolis are just a few.
-Multiple postings should get you a good number of applicants.
+Multiple postings should get you a good number of job applicants.

 Post on Your Company Website

-You may find your best prospect internally by posting on the company site.
+You may find your best prospect internally by posting on the company site or job board.
 Current employees check this often to see if any other opportunities are available.
-Plus, you draw in potential hires who are looking at your site which is beneficial, especially if they are already part of the industry.
+Plus, you draw in a potential candidate looking at your site which is beneficial, especially if they are already part of the industry.

-Employee referral is a great way to share job opportunities.
-People who are linked throughout the industry and have connections outside the company may find someone with the perfect qualifications.
+Employee referral is a great way to share a job opening.
+People who are linked throughout the industry and have connections outside the company may find someone with the perfect qualifications and may just be the right person.
 As an incentive, consider starting an employee referral program to thank your employees for increasing the talent pool.

 Attend Networking and Industry Events

 Networking to be part of a larger industry opens doors to establishing relationships with people who are the best of the best.
-You may become privy to knowing who is available when job opportunities come up.
+You may become privy to knowing who is available when opportunities come up in the job market.